 SR-22 insurance is not a type of insurance, but it’s a certificate that proves you have the necessary insurance coverage required by your state.
 It is often required for drivers who have been involved in driving infractions, including DUI, reckless driving or driving without insurance.

-In this guide, you’ll find what SR-22 insurance covers in Vermont and how it affects your annual premiums should you need one.
+This guide outlines what SR-22 insurance covers in Vermont and explains how it impacts your annual premium rates should you require SR-22.

 Who needs an SR-22 in Vermont?